-That argument may be accurate and it may be partly based on the fact that the potential sentences for white collar crimes are lower than most violent crimes.
-The potential sentences are lower because no one was physically hurt and because many white collar criminals are first time offenders and are not thought to be a high risk of being repeat offenders.
+The potential criminal sentences for white-collar crimes may seem lower than violent crimes.
+The penalties may seem lower because no one was physically hurt and because many white-collar criminals are first-time offenders and are not thought to be at high risk of being repeat offenders.
 However, the government actively investigates and prosecutes those who commit financial and white-collar offenses.